liuqx315/Multiscale-pattern/doc/guide/source/Install.rst

   configuration files that reference the installed SUNDIALS headers and libraries.
 As such, these configuration files for the SUNDIALS examples can be used as "templates" for your own problems.
-The ``configure`` script will install makefiles.
 CMake installs ``CMakeLists.txt`` files and also (as an option available only under Unix/Linux) makefiles.
-Note that both installation approaches also allow the option of building the SUNDIALS examples without having to install them (useful as a sanity check for the freshly built libraries).
+Note this installation approach also allows the option of building the SUNDIALS examples without having to install them (useful as a sanity check for the freshly built libraries).

 * Even if generation of shared libraries is enabled, only static libraries are created for the FCMIX modules.
 Because of the use of